cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-data-elated-roles-in-the-era-of-ai.md

 That is problem framing!

-## Data as a Product (Not a Byproduct)
+## Data as a Product

-Treat data like an interface with clear ownership, contracts, and checks.
+In most large companies, data is treated like an interface with clear ownership, contracts, and checks.

 Modern [data mesh thinking](https://en.wikipedia.org/wiki/Data_mesh) emphasizes delivering analytical data as a product with interfaces and ownership, not as a byproduct of engineering work.[^3]
-Better engineering around data often beats endless model tweaking.
+In my experience, better engineering around data often beats endless model tweaking.

 For me, it works well starting small: add schema contracts, simple checks that fail loudly, and lineage so "what changed?" becomes a quick answer, not a week-long hunt.
 That's what professionals call _reliability_, and it's a career booster.

 ## Testing and Production Readiness

-Many ML teams under-test because they over-believe.
-A principle from production ML readiness: "it works on my laptop" is not a phase of software development—it's a confession.
-A production-ready model has tests, monitors, rollback plans, and observability.
+Many ML teams under-test because they over-believe the capacity of their models.

+A principle from production ML readiness: ["it works locally" is not a phase of software development](https://en.wikipedia.org/wiki/List_of_publications_in_data_science).
+Production-ready models have tests, monitoring, rollback plans, and observability.

-A model without monitoring is a demo.
-A pipeline without tests is a rumor.
-A system without rollback is an incident waiting for its calendar invite.
-Be the person who prevents that invite.
+In the eyes of stakeholders, a model without monitoring is a demo, a pipeline without tests is a riss, and a system without rollback is an incident waiting for its calendar invite.
+As a data professional, be the person who prevents that invite.

-## Drift, Monitoring, and the Real World
+## Real World ML

-Reality changes, then your model follows, then your dashboard lies.
-Drift isn't an edge case; it's the default state of deployed systems.[^2]
+Reality changes, then your model follows, then your dashboard lies and the business gets a hit.
+[Concept drift](https://en.wikipedia.org/wiki/Concept_drift) is the default state of deployed systems.
 You need monitoring for input distributions, outputs, and business KPIs—and a playbook for what to do when drift hits.

 Here’s a tiny practical pattern: log predictions and the features that drove them.
-Track a drift signal per feature (e.g., PSI) with thresholds.
-Alert on change, not vibes.
-Then define a response.
+Track a drift signal per feature (e.g., [PSI](https://www.geeksforgeeks.org/data-science/population-stability-index-psi/)) with thresholds.
+Alert on change and define a response.

+Here's a simple PSI implementation in Python:

 {% highlight python linenos %}
 import numpy as np